 Track compatibility KPIs next to margin metrics; let finance see the trend.

-Treat compatibility as continuous observing advancement, not a one‑time validation exercise.
+Treat compatibility as continuous monitoring, not a one‑time validation exercise.

 Closing note from the zone

-In bursting categories, the brands that prosper promise durability—and then quietly overdeliver.
-Compatibility isn't a materials issue; it is reputation equity.
+In crowded categories, the brands that prosper promise durability—and then quietly overdeliver.
+Compatibility is not just a materials issue; it is reputation equity.
 As rivals chase the coating of the month, you can own the calm of products that do not blink under harsh cleaners—Jakarta tough, audit‑ready, investor‑friendly.

 If you measure it, publish it, and hold suppliers to it, the forklift hum becomes the sound of a factory that moves without apologies.